Sirraide/ltx-highlight-code/README.md

 ```
 ````

 In code blocks, all whitespace—especially line-initial whitespace—as well as special characters are preserved.
+The only exception is backslashes.
+If you want to use a backslash in a code block, use `\\` instead.

 The language name is case-sensitive.
 The following languages are currently supported:
 - C++